lisdude/toaststunt/docs/README.md

     - LOG_EVALS (add an entry to the server log any time eval is called)
     - ONLY_32_BITS (switch from 64-bit integers back to 32-bit)
     - MAX_LINE_BYTES (unceremoniously close connections that send lines exceeding this value to prevent memory allocation panics)
+    - DEFAULT_LAG_THRESHOLD (the number of seconds allowed before a task is considered laggy and triggers #0:handle_lagging_task)
+    - SAVE_FINISHED_TASKS (enable the finished_tasks function and define how many tasks get saved)

 - Additional builtins:
     - frandom (random floats)